marmelab/react-admin/docs/TimeInput.md

 An input for editing time. `<TimeInput>` renders a standard browser [Time Picker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/time), so the appearance depends on the browser.

+If you don't want to use your browser's legacy component and want to use a more customized one, you can use [MUI's twin component TimePicker](https://mui.com/x/react-date-pickers/time-picker/) documented in the [Material UI](#material-ui) section.

 <table>
   <thead>
     <tr>